“Are you on steroids?”

-Let’s build some serious muscle, naturally!
-Let’s look like we’re on steroids without being on them!
+I know that you want to build some muscle naturally… Let’s look like we’re on steroids without being on them!

 How do you have that steroids look?

 People typically assume that when you’re really lean and muscular looking that you’re on steroids.
 You can get this look through dieting and tanning.
 Believe it or not, but sometimes when you can’t tone something, you can tan it.

 I was at the gym the other day, doing that one workout that I hate, but I love, squats.
 Ahh!

 “You’re doing legs, eh?
 I got arms day today.” — Friend at the gym.

 This was a skinny friend who has seen no gains ever since high school.
 Don’t be that guy.
 Don’t be a little bitch that does the same thing over and over again.
 Don’t loiter on this planet.

 I couldn’t even respond because I was breathing heavily after squats.
 My brother and I were killing the heavy squats.
 Somehow, this young punk can lift WAY more than me.
 It must be his genetics!